MicrosoftDocs/minecraft-creator/creator/Documents/CameraCommandIntroduction.md

 "rot_x" and "rot_y" specify the default rotations of the camera, around each of those axes. "rot_x" is equivalent to the pitch of the camera, though with positive values looking downward and negative values looking up, which matches the convention of the teleport command. "rot_y" is equivalent to the yaw, or compass direction of the camera, also matching the behavior of the teleport command.
 Both values are specified in degrees, and "rot_x" must be no lower than –90 and no higher than 90, to prevent the camera from going upside-down.

+## Player state affecting rendering

+With this version of Minecraft, the minecraft:free Preset (and any presets based on it, which includes all custom presets) will not by default use the state of the player when the game is rendered.
+This includes a number of effects such as night vision and blindness.
+This can be enabled by adding "player_effects": true to the Camera Preset’s JSON file.

+## Player inside block rendering

+In typical Minecraft gameplay, there is a screen effect that covers the screen when the player’s head is inside of a block and the camera is in a third-person perspective.
+Since the minecraft:free camera is not directly connected to the player, this was somewhat confusing to users, for example if the minecraft:free camera was active and the player teleported inside a mountain, the screen would go black.
+This functionality has been disabled for the minecraft:free camera and other custom Camera Presets.

+## Audio listener position

+With Minecraft 1.20.10, the position and orientation of the camera is now used by default for how the game’s audio system directs sounds to your device’s speakers.
+For example, if a sound is to the left of the camera it should play out of the left speaker regardless of the player’s position or rotation in the world.
+Previously this was based on the player’s head position and rotation.
+If you want a custom Camera Preset to use the player position for the audio listener position, simply add "listener":"player" to the Preset’s JSON file.
+An example "example:example_player_listener" JSON has been included in the experimental Cameras behavior pack to demonstrate this feature.

 ## Camera Command Syntax